Conflict of Interest

 Members of CMU's research community should make the fulfillment of their responsibilities to the university the focal point of their professional activities.
 University members should only become involved in extramural professional activities insofar as they advance the mission or prestige of the university and the activities do not interfere with their responsibilities to the university.

 Members of the research community should review these policies and associated guidance so they understand their responsibilities as they pertain to federal requirements and university policy.
 These policies set forth CMU's commitment to follow the law and promote the ethical conduct of research.
-Details of the FCOI policy and process are outlined in the FCOI Guidelines [PDF] document.
+Details of the COI policy and process are outlined in the COI Guidelines [PDF] document.

 The Office of the Vice President of Research and the Office for Research Integrity and Compliance (ORIC) are responsible for compliance with financial conflict of interest regulations and policy.